2010 Robert Bruss Real Estate Book Award

 • PropertyShark.com (you’ll need to register for some information)

-• RealtyTrac.com (includes state-by-state statistics)
+• RealtyTrac.com (includes state-by-state statistics), and

 • Foreclosure.com.